How to Get a Technical Book Ghostwritten

 Both instances can cause embarrassment, and Amazon will remove plagiarized work from its site and possibly suspend the user’s account.
 Keep this in mind if you are uploading a technical ghostwritten eBook to Kindle.

 Before hiring a ghostwriter, you’ll need to discuss the subject, how you want the material presented and you’ll want to give an idea as to the page count you’re seeking.
-Your ghostwriter will provide you with terms, deadlines, and cost.
+Your ghostwriter will provide you with terms, deadlines, and costs.
 Here’s how to go about hiring the best ghostwriter for your book:

 You need to clearly define your book to a technical ghostwriter.
 You can explain it verbally or in writing.
 If possible, provide an outline or a rough draft.
 The more information you provide, the more accurate your book will be and you can avoid numerous rewrites.